PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/git_understanding.md

 - When the branches are later merged, Git will try to combine the changes automatically.
 - If the edits affect the same lines or overlapping parts, Git can’t decide which version to keep — this creates a merge conflict.
 - The conflict must be resolved manually by choosing, combining, or editing the changes.

+Advanced Git Commands & When to Use Them

+1. What does each command do?
+- git checkout main -- <file>
+This command allows you to restore a specific file from the main branch into your current working directory—without impacting other changes around it.
+It’s handy if you need to revert or inspect just one file from another branch.

+- git cherry-pick <commit>
+This command applies the changes from a specific commit on another branch to your current branch.
+It’s especially useful when you want to integrate a bug fix or small improvement without merging the entire branch.

+- git log
+This command shows the commit history of your repository—displaying each commit’s hash, author, date, and message.
+It’s a powerful way to review how the project has evolved and understand the context behind changes.

+- git blame <file>
+The git blame command annotates each line in a file with information about who last modified it and when.
+It helps you trace code ownership—great for debugging or understanding code history.

+2. When would you use it in a real project (hint: these are all really important in long running projects with multiple developers)?

+- git checkout main -- <file>
+If another developer fixed a bug in main and you just need that single file’s update without pulling everything else.
+For example, restoring a config file that you accidentally broke while working on a feature branch.

+- git cherry-pick <commit>
+When a critical hotfix was committed to another branch and you need it applied to yours immediately, without merging unrelated changes.
+Common in production bug fixes.

+- git log
+During code reviews or troubleshooting to understand when and why a feature was added, or to see what’s changed before a release.

+- git blame <file>
+When debugging a problem and you need to see who last touched the affected code lines, so you can ask for context or understand the reasoning.

+3. What surprised you while testing these commands?

+- How git checkout main -- <file> instantly replaced only that file without touching anything else—super precise, almost like a “surgically removing an organ.”

+- How git cherry-pick felt both powerful and dangerous, if you pick the wrong commit or have merge conflicts, you could end up spending a lot of time fixing them.
+I can already see myself messing this up and destroying hours of effort, so i'll definitely be careful with this one.

+- git log has so many formatting options (--oneline, --graph, --author) that it can be turned into a quick visual history of the project.
+I haven't used it regularly before so i didn't know that to exit you press q so i just logged through my whole history and had to close the terminal.

+- git blame isn’t just for “blaming”—it’s more like a detective tool.
+Seeing the exact commit that last touched each line makes understanding code history so much faster.
+This looks like one i should definiely be using more and i probably will whenever an error has occured.